Have you picked all the parts for a brand new PC, but can’t decide on how much RAM (Random Access Memory) you need?

 For Redshift and Octane, both Maxon and Otoy specify 8 GB RAM as a minimum requirement, while 16 GB (or more) is recommended.
 V-Ray’s 4 GB minimum and 8 GB recommended requirements indicate that it can work with less system memory as well.

 You can find a general guideline for picking the right amount of system memory in our best hardware for GPU rendering article.
-Here, we recommend that you buy 1.5 to 2 times the VRAM of your GPU, in RAM.
+Here, we recommend buying 1.5 to 2 times the VRAM of your GPU(s), in RAM.

 For example, if you have an Nvidia GeForce RTX 3060 Ti (which has 8 GB of VRAM), we recommend 12-16 GB of RAM.